Developers of the Mill, a clean-sheet rethink of general-purpose CPU architectures

 The Mill uses informed memory management hardware to keep most temporary data on chip, reducing external main memory power.

 The Mill uses a separate machine state stack to stop buffer overflows from installing hostile code and Return-Oriented Programming attacks.

-The Mill function call and return mechanism hides intermediate data that are not explicitly passed, preventing data leakage across either a call or a return.
+The Mill function call and return mechanism hides intermediate data that are not explicitly passed, preventing data leakage across a call or its return.

 The Mill memory allocation hardware prevents data leakage between processes, with zero power and latency overhead.